Ranger-4297/TeenageClub/Pages/About/StaffRules.md

 #### <a name="dc-2">DC 2.
 Changing and setting nicknames</a>

-While Moderators reserve the right to change or set nicknames at any given time, although should only do so if a nickname or username violates rules or staff instruction.
+Moderators reserve the right to change or set nicknames at any given time, although should only do so if a nickname or username violates rules or staff instruction.

 #### <a name="dc-3">DC 3.
 Discretion</a>

 As a Moderator, you reserve the right to use your own discretion, even if this rulebook doesn't explicitly state it.
 However, abusing these rights without acceptable reason leaves you viable for removal of staff.

 #### <a name="dc-4">DC 4.
 Interpretations</a>

 Whilst Moderators have the final say in all interpretations, all staff members must do their best to investigate any sort of incident.

 #### <a name="dc-5">DC 5.
 According to rules</a>